Roasted Garlic Mashed Potatoes

 Instructions

-• To make the garlic infused cream, combine garlic, cream, butter and thyme in a small saucepan.
-Place over medium heat and cook just until butter has melted, then remove from heat, cover and let sit for 30 minutes.
+• To make the garlic infused cream, combine garlic, cream, butter, and thyme in a small saucepan.
+Place over medium heat and cook just until the butter melts.
+Remove from the heat, cover, and let sit for 30 minutes.

-• Place the potatoes in a large pot and cover with cold water by 1 inch.
-Add 2 teaspoons salt then place over medium high heat and bring to a boil.
-Once the potatoes reach a boil, cook for 7 to 9 minutes, or until tender.
+• Place the potatoes in a large pot and cover with 1 inch of cold water.
+Add 2 teaspoons salt, place over medium-high heat, and bring to a boil.
+Once the potatoes reach a boil, cook for 7–9 minutes, or until tender.
 Drain, then transfer to a stand mixer fitted with the paddle attachment.

-• Strain and discard the solids from the garlic cream, and squeeze all of the roasted garlic flesh from the head of roasted garlic.
-Add the roasted garlic to the potatoes, season with the remaining salt and start mixing at low speed.
-Slowly stream in the infused cream and mix just until the cream has been incorporated and most of the potatoes have broken down.
+• Strain and discard the solids from the garlic cream.
+Squeeze all of the roasted garlic flesh from the head of roasted garlic.
+Add the roasted garlic to the potatoes, season with the remaining salt, and mix at low speed.
+Slowly stream in the garlic infused cream.
+Mix just until the cream incorporates and most of the potatoes break down.

 • Transfer to a serving bowl and garnish with chives and black pepper.